-While environment policies, etc. play a central role in the realization of a green society by implementing direct actions such as setting down regulations and granting subsidies the Antimonopoly Act and competition policies can be regarded as indirect contributors to green society realization.
+While environmental policies, etc. play a central role in the realization of a green society by implementing direct actions such as setting down regulations and granting subsidies, the Antimonopoly Act and competition policy can be regarded as indirect contributors.

-Role of Antimonopoly Act and competition policy
+Roles of the Antimonopoly Act and Competition Policy

-- Promotion of efficient utilization of resources through competition - Promotion of innovation including new technologies through competition - ➤ If it is not clear enough how to consider under the Antimonopoly Act, it may possibly cause concern for enterprises and trade associations that they may find themselves with problems under the Antimonopoly Act in their various efforts toward the realization of a green society. - > Given that the efforts of enterprises, etc. toward the realization of a green society are expected to be even more active and take shapes in years to come, the further promotion of their efforts in terms of competition policies is also required.
+- Promotion of efficient utilization of resources through competition - Promotion of innovation including new technologies through competition

+Given that the efforts of enterprises, etc. toward the realization of a green society are expected to be even more active and take shapes in years to come, the further promotion of their efforts in terms of competition policy is also required.

-The JFTC has formulated these Guidelines for the purposes of preventing anti-competitive conduct that obstructs innovation such as the creation of new technologies, and of encouraging the activities of enterprises, etc. toward the realization of a green society by further improving transparency in the application and execution of applicable laws in relation to the activities of enterprises, etc. and predictability for enterprises, etc.
+The JFTC has formulated the Guidelines for the purposes of preventing anti-competitive conduct that stifles innovation such as the creation of new technologies, and of encouraging the activities of enterprises, etc. toward the realization of a green society by further improving transparency in the application and enforcement of the Antimonopoly Act in relation to the activities of enterprises, etc., and predictability for enterprises, etc.